marmelab/atomic-crm/doc/supabase-configuration.md

 Supabase requires additional configuration to enable Atomic CRM's email features.
 Have a look at the the [email features documentation](./email-features.md) to learn more about their usage and the required setup.

+Warning: Free quota for email features is very low.
+If you encounter problems when creating a user or reseting a password, you can increase the sending limit via a custom STMP server setup.
+Please refer to the [supabase documentation](https://supabase.com/docs/guides/auth/auth-smtp) if this is your case.

 ## Fequently Asked Questions

 - I have a **Security Definer View** error in **Security Advisor**